pojntfx/networked-linux-memsync/docs/notes.md

 - Delta synchronization is a technique that intents to instead transfer only the part of the file that has changed
 - Can lead to reduced network and I/O overhead
 - The probably most popular tool for file synchronization like this is rsync
-- When the delta-transfer algorithm for rsync is active, it computes the difference between the local and the remote file, and then synchronizes the changes
+- When a delta-transfer algorithm is used, it computes the difference between the local and the remote file, and then synchronizes the changes
 - The delta sync algorithm first does file block division
 - The file on the destination is divided into fixed-size blocks
 - For each block in the destination, a weak and fast checksum is calculated